-Above, Hahn, the road becomes extremely rocky in spots.
-The second right leads up Quartzite Canyon FS-918 and eventually over the crest where it meets up with the Spring Mountain Canyon Road.
-In 2015, the Quartzite Canyon Road was the roughest of the two roads and in one spot my skid plates came into use.
+Above Hahn, the road becomes extremely rocky in spots.
+The second right leads up Quartzite Canyon Road/FS-918 and eventually over the crest where it meets up with the Spring Mountain Canyon Road.
+In 2015, the Quartzite Canyon Road was the roughest of the two roads and, in one spot, my skid plates came into use.
 It took me about 1.2 hours to climb to the crest in 4WD low range.
 An AWD is not a 4WD.
-You need a true 4WD, all terrain tires with multi-ply side walls and skid plates.
+You need a true 4WD, all-terrain tires with multi-ply side walls and skid plates.
 The main Spring Mountain Canyon Road has a few hundred yards of good road but is mostly rocky.
 I descended the road in 4WD low range the entire way to save my brakes and tires.